 Nevertheless, trustworthy dealers will reveal if the stone is altered or treated in any way.
 The dyed forms are still attractive.

 Howlite is not among the rarest gemstones such as green garnets.
 Thus, the good news is that it is not among the most expensive ones.
 Well, this does not mean that it has no value.
-Excluding all the means by which it is useful for mimicking other precious gemstones, howlite by itself is a striking and wonderful stone.
+Excluding all the means by which it is useful for mimicking other precious gemstones, This stone by itself is a striking and wonderful stone.

 Howlite jewelry is usually highly affordable, as most of them come within the price range that anyone can buy.
-However, as per the materials in use, workmanship quality, and brand, howlite jewelry can demand in a range from some dollars to hundreds of dollars.
+However, as per the materials in use, workmanship quality, and brand, howlite jewelry can demand a range from some dollars to hundreds of dollars.

 It is great to know that the stone is inexpensive if you do not value price as an indicator of the quality of a jewelry piece.
-It is an affordable alternative to other costly gemstones such as turquoise, which appeals to those who want an elegant and a distinct gemstone on jewelry sets.
+It is an affordable alternative to other costly gemstones such as turquoise, which appeals to those who want an elegant and distinct gemstone on jewelry sets.

-How to identify Howlite
+How to Identify Howlite?

-How to use Howlite
+How to Use Howlite?

 Apart from using a howlite stone in a necklace and wearing it around your neck to feel calm and relaxed or in a bracelet for connecting to higher levels of consciousness, there are some more ways to use it.
 Following are these other ways: